vasba/genai-bootcamp-2025/docs/backend_specification.md

 * GET /groups/:id - Get words from a specific group (This is intended to be used by target apps)
 * POST /study_sessions - Create a new study session for a group
 * POST /study_sessions/:id/review - Log a review attempt for a word during a study session
+* GET /statistics/words - get words statistics for all sessions

 ### GET /words
 * page: Page number (default: 1)